 The MUC congregation does not closely reflect the area's demographics.
 It is made up of a large percentage of members older than 65.
 In recent years the number of young families has grown and includes children aged from new-born to teenagers.
 The majority of MUC members were born in Australia and speak English as their first language.
-Recently there is an increasing number of people of migrant background connecting with MUC through the English Language classes; and the number of families with diverse cultural backgrounds connecting with MUC through our Playgroup Ministry has also significantly increased over the last two years.
+Recently there is an increasing number of people of migrant background connecting with MUC through groups in our Community Centre run either by MUC or by community tenants, for example, the English Language classes; and the number of families with diverse cultural backgrounds connecting with MUC through our Playgroup Ministry has also significantly increased over the last two years.